uniquid/uidcore-java/FAQ.md

 # FAQ

-## How I can use an already generated seed?

-Q. I've received a lot of seeds already imprinted and orchestrated.
+## I've received a lot of seeds already imprinted and orchestrated.
 How I can use?
 There is an example that I can use?

-R. In order to create an Uniquid Node from a known seed you can use the following example:
+In order to create an Uniquid Node from a known seed you can use the following example:

 ```java
 // Create new Uniquid Node from a known seed